ubc-library-rc/data-analysis-r/slides/intro-r-verbal-scripts.md

 # waiting and [pre-workshop setup](https://ubc-library-rc.github.io/data-analysis-r/#pre-workshop-setup)
 Hello, this is <ins>presenter name</ins>.
 I'm the presenter today.
 We are going to get started in just a few minutes.
-We're expecting about <ins>number of registration</ins> folks today.
 Thank you so much.

 Before getting started, we'd like everyone to take the time to make sure that you **have R and RStudio installed** on your computer.
 - If you haven't, the link to the web page I am sharing now is on the chat.
 Please click on the link to visit the web page and follow the instructions to download and install R and RStudio.